r7h2/testing_01/README.md

-# testing out the push/pull with SSl
+# testing out the push/pull with SSH